oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 ## Task 1: Encrypt database with TDE (Mandatory)

-To enable you to learn about Oracle Key Vault for TDE key management, you need an encrypted database (steps 1 to 4 of the Transparent Data Encryption (TDE) Livelabs):
+To enable you to learn about Oracle Key Vault for TDE key management, you need an encrypted database:

 1. Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle*